District Heating and District Cooling

 Remote reading for all heating customers

 At the end of the year, all district heating customers of Helsingin Energia were equipped with a remote reading equipment.
-This means that all customers can now monitor their energy consumption through Helsingin Energia’s free Sävel Plus service, even by hourly bases.
+This means that all customers can now monitor their energy consumption through Helsingin Energia’s free Sävel Mobiili service, even by hourly bases.
 Remote reading enables billing that is based on the actual consumption, which has been applied to the district heating customers since the beginning of August.

 The price of winter season district heating energy in Helsinki decreased in November, compared to the two previous winter seasons.
 The most significant factor behind this decrease was the decreased production costs of the energy-efficient co-production used for the district heating production.